citp/privacy-policy-historical/2/2d/2da/2dayfm.com.au.md

 We may disclose personal information to:

   * our related bodies corporate;
-  * third parties engaged by us to provide functions on our behalf (such as storing and managing databases, processing credit card information, mailouts, debt collection, marketing research and advertising), some of which may be located overseas, including in Canada and Singapore;
+  * third parties engaged by us to provide functions on our behalf (such as storing and managing databases, processing credit card information, mailouts, debt collection, marketing research and advertising), some of which may be located overseas, including in Canada, Singapore and the USA;
-  * third parties who supply us with content for broadcast and/or industry groups such as Commercial Radio Australia ( **CRA** ), Free TV Australia or the Advertising Standards Bureau, where you make a complaint about a broadcast;
+  * third parties who supply us with content for broadcast and/or industry groups such as Commercial Radio Australia (CRA), Free TV Australia or the Advertising Standards Bureau, where you make a complaint about a broadcast;
-  * regulators and government agencies, such as the Australian Communications and Media Authority ( **ACMA** );
+  * regulators and government agencies, such as the Australian Communications and Media Authority (ACMA);
   * third parties to whom you authorise us to disclose your personal information; and
-  * our sponsors and promotions partners where you have expressly consented ("opted in") to being contacted by them.
+  * our sponsors and promotions partners where you have expressly consented (“opted in”) to being contacted by them.